Protect Local Control

 Virginia

 On December 1, 2009, a weak law went into effect that restricts smoking in restaurants.
-The law allows smoking in restaurants in ventilated smoking rooms, and still exempts many other workplaces including all bars.
+The law allows smoking in restaurants in ventilated smoking rooms, and still exempts most other workplaces and public places.
 Virginia law still preempts all local ability to address smokefree air issues.

 To learn more about the law, visit the Virginia Department of Health.